Admissions

 Personal Statement (≤1000 words)

-This should describe your personal journey and the influence it has had on your decision to pursue an M.Eng degree in ORIE, and how it has prepared you to contribute to Cornell's collaborative problem-solving environment.
+This reflective statement should describe your personal journey and the influence it has had on your decision to pursue an M.Eng degree in ORIE, and how it has prepared you to contribute to Cornell's collaborative problem-solving environment.
 It is an opportunity to highlight any lived experiences or interactions - including successes, failures, conflicts, injustices, or journeys of self-discovery - that have significantly shaped or serve to demonstrate your problem solving, communication, collaboration and teamwork, leadership, maturity and self awareness, endurance, and/or resilience.

 Résumé